NCAR/dart-web-ref/README.md

 ## Publishing the website at dart.ucar.edu

-**Note, these instructions are for when the dart webiste has been switched to gh-pages**
+**Note, these instructions are for when the dart website has been switched to gh-pages**

 The dart webiste is hosted on the `gh-pages` branch on  https://github.com/NCAR/DART.git